AprilShade/MKWorld_TimeTrials/Courses/Dry_Bones_Burnout/strategies.md

 1. Attatch to the green rail, then instantly left jump.
 2. Spam left air tricks and performa Wall Jump upon hitting the wall.

-Advantages: Saves a shroom to use elsewhere.
+Upsides: Saves a shroom to use elsewhere.

 Issues: Harder than the other path, but faster.